Energy-based, geometric, and compositional formulation of fluid and plasma models: Introduction

 \subsubsection{Hamiltonian fluid mechanics}

 The discovery of the geometry underlying classical fluid mechanics was pioneered by Vladimir Arnold who found that Euler's equation for a freely rotating rigid body and Euler's equation for an incompressible ideal fluid possess a similar noncanonical Hamiltonian structure, see~\onlinecite{1966Arnold,1969Arnold}.
 This so-called Lie-Poisson structure can be derived via symmetry reduction.
 For a freely rotating rigid body, the canonical configuration space is the Lie group of $3 \times 3$ rotation matrices $\mathrm{SO}(3)$.
 The invariance (or symmetry) of the Hamiltonian function (kinetic energy) under superimposed rotations (left translation in group theory terms) leads to a reduced system with a Lie-Poisson structure on the linear dual of the left Lie algebra $\mathfrak{so}(3)$ associated with $\mathrm{SO}(3)$.
 This gives an evolution equation for the momentum of the body expressed in a body-attached frame.
 For an incompressible ideal fluid, the canonical Hamiltonian description tracks fluid particles (Lagrangian viewpoint in continuum mechanics terms).
 The corresponding canonical configuration space is the group of volume-preserving diffeomorphisms on the spatial domain occupied by the fluid.
-For this to be a group (and for the system to be autonomous), the assumption is made that the fluid velocity is always tangential to the boundary of the spatial domain (or that no boundary exists).
+For this to be a group (and for the system to be autonomous), the assumption is made that the spatial domain has no boundary or that the diffeomorphisms leave the boundary invariant, implying that the fluid velocity is tangential to the boundary.
 The invariance of the Hamiltonian function under particle relabling (right translation in group theory terms) similarly leads to a reduced system with a Lie-Poisson structure on the linear dual of the right Lie algebra of the diffeomorphism group.
 This gives an evolution equation for the fluid momentum (or alternatively for the fluid velocity) expressed in an inertial reference frame (Eulerian viewpoint in continuum mechanics terms).
 For more details concerning Hamiltonian mechanics on Lie groups and symmetry reduction, see e.g.~ \onlinecite{1970MarsdenAbraham,1970EbinMarsden,1999MarsdenRatiu}.